FrankFK/FrankFK.github.io/_posts/2023-09-03-hexafour-06-types-conditions.md

     var color = pen.Screen.TextInput("Choose color", "Enter a color-name (for instance: red)");
 ```

-Calling the `TextInput` method displays a small dialog window where the user can enter a text:
+Calling the TextInput method displays a small dialog window where the user can enter a text:

 ![An input window for text input.
 Color names are allowed.](/assets/images/hexafour/WoopecTextInput.png)

 The result of the input is assigned to the variable `color`.
-What type is the variable `color`?
+What type is the variable color?
 Is it really a color?
 Here it is better to write the type explicitly.
-The method `TextInput` returns a C# **string** and we write this type in front of the name of our variable:
+The method TextInput returns a C# **string** and we write this type in front of the name of our variable:

 ```csharp
     string colorName = pen.Screen.TextInput("Choose color", "Enter a color-name (for instance: red)");